takezoe/tranquil/README.md

-# scala-sqlbuilder
+# Tranquil

-This is a experiment of type-safe SQL builder for Scala.
+Tranquil is a experiment of type-safe SQL builder for Scala.

 At first, ready table definitions like following: